amitnino/superduper-fullstack-shopping-site/README.md

 A fake brewery website, created as final project as a student at John Bryce Training College.

+# === Getting Started ===
+## Requirments:
+1. Npm 6.x, Node 12.x.
+2. Angular CLI: (`npm install -g @angular/cli`)
+3. Nodemon: (`npm install -g @angular/cli`)

+## Running the project:
+All following commands should be run from the root of the project.
+1. Run `npm i` to install the project.
+2. Run `npm run startserver` to start the server.
+3. From a seperate terminal, run `npm run startclient` to start the client.

+You should now be able to find the brewery site at http://localhost:4200/welcome.

 # === SuperDuper Api Documentation ===

 Api URL: http://localhost:1000/